top of page

 Treatment:

 Keratoconus and corneal ectasia (thinning) are conditions where the cornea bulges and becomes ‘cone’ shaped.
-This results in impaired vision even with glasses.
-In the early stages, RPG contact lenses can be used, but if the patient is contact lens intolerant or the disease is progressive, then C3R is the treatment of choice.
+This results in impaired and distorted vision even with glasses.
+In the early to moderately advanced cases, RPG contact lenses, Rose K contact lenses, miniscleral contact lenses can be used to improve quality of vision.
+If vision does not improve with contact lenses due to advanced disease or corneal scarring, corneal transplant- DALK 9Deep Anterior Lamellar Keratoplasty) is the last resort.

-C3R is a new, non surgical, non invasive treatment.
+C3R/ CXL/ Corneal Cross-Linking is the treatment to halt the progression of the disease in progressive cases.
 It works by strengthening the cornea by cross linking its building blocks (collagen).
 This can arrest the progression of keratoconus & has also been reported to partially reverse the corneal steepening that has already taken place.
+In younger patients and documented worsening of disease, CXL is advised.
+It can be combined with topo-guided PRK, INTACS, CAIRS, and speciality contact lenses.

 What can I do to help my recovery?